jamoolam/mighty-notes/README.md

 # Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added
+- It's a beginner level app created to help me better understand how MVC concept and logins are added and used in the industry

----

-# Who is this for?

-- It's for beginners & intermediates with little more experience, to help understand the various aspects of building a node app with some complex features

 ---